-- Parsed example sentences containing the target verb
+- · Parsed example sentences containing the target verb

 - School year categories (year 7-8; 9-10; 11-12)

 - Verb name

-- Verb class
+- · Verb class

-- Verb meaning
+- · Verb meaning

 - Alternation type

 - SF for each example

-- Frequency of SF in COMLEX Lexicon
+- · Frequency of SF in COMLEX Lexicon

 - TL frequency of the given SF (i.e. textbook corpora)

 - Learner errors

 - Parsing errors

 - Japanese verb equivalents

 - L1 frequency of the equivalent SF (i.e. Japanese corpus)

-The database was made for each of the high-frequency verbs and the data were exported to the statistical software used for further analysis.
-In order to process the data by log-linear analysis, the frequencies of TL and L1 were converted into categorical data ([HIGH]/ [MID]/ [LOW]).
+The database was made for each of the high-frequency verbs and the data was exported to the statistical software used for further analysis.
+In order to process the data by log-linear analysis, the frequencies of TL and L1 were converted into categorical data ([HIGH]/[MID]/[LOW]).
 In order to study the acquisition of argument structure, ten verbs were selected for the analysis (bring, buy, eat, get, go, like, make, take, think, and want).
 While it would be desirable to cover as many verbs as possible from different verb classes for the study, due to the fact that the frequencies of SF patterns become extremely small if I had chosen low frequency verbs, I had to reduce the number of verbs under investigation to the ten most frequent ones in my data.
 These verbs, allowed a sufficient number of observations to be made for each verb.
+Even though they are frequent, be and have were excluded from the analysis because their status as lexical verbs is very different from other verbs.
+Due to the limitation of the space, I cannot describe into detail the SF patterns of those verbs selected for the study (see Tono, 2002, for further details).

-The results of log-linear analysis for individual verbs.
-Log-linear analysis tested the model by the combination of the following six factors (Factors 1-6):
+- 6.5.
+The Results of Log-linear Analysis for Individual Verbs Log-linear analysis tested the model by the combination of the following six factors (Factors 1 - 6):

-- ▶ L2 learners developmental factor (Factor 1):
+- L2 learners developmental factor (Factor 1):

 - 3 levels: Year 7-8/ Year 9-10/ Year 11-12

-- ▶ Subcategorization matching between L1 and L2 (Factor 2):
+- Subcategorization matching between L1 and L2 (Factor 2): [by comparing similarities in SFs based on IPAL and Comlex 1

-- 2 levels: Matched/ Unmatched
+- 2 levels: Matched/Unmatched

-- ▶ Subcategorization frequencies of each SF pattern in COMLEX (Factor 3):
+- Subcategorization frequencies of each SF pattern in COMLEX (Factor 3):

-- 3 levels: High/Mid/Low
+- 3 levels: High/ Mid/ Low

-- ▶ Subcategorization frequencies of each SF pattern in L1 Japanese Corpus (Factor 4):
+- · Subcategorization frequencies of each SF pattern based on IPAL in L1 Japanese Corpus (Factor 4):

 - 3 levels: High/ Mid/ Low

-- ▶ Subcategorization frequencies of each SF pattern in Textbook Corpus (Factor 5):
+- Subcategorization frequencies of each SF pattern in Textbook Corpus (Factor 5):

 - 3 levels: High/ Mid/ Low

-- ▶ L2 learner errors (Factor 6):
+- L2 learner errors (Factor 6):

-- 2 levels: Error/ Non-error
+- 2 levels: Error/Non-error